vijayanaidu326/Python-Flask-App/README.md

 ### Steps to building your own image

-Be in the directory pyton-flask-sample-app
+Be in the directory Python-Flask-App
 - `cd Python-Flask-App`
-- `docker build -t ravi2krishna/flask-app .`
+- `docker build -t ravi2krishna/flask-app -f Dockerfile-1 .`
-- `docker run -p 8000:5000 -d <user-name>/<image-name>`
+- `docker run -p 9090:5000 -d <user-name>/<image-name>`
-- `docker run -p 8000:5000 -d ravi2krishna/flask-app`
+- `docker run -p 9090:5000 -d ravi2krishna/flask-app`

 ### Saving the image to docker hub
 - `Register for an account on hub.docker.com`